RicardoFrankBarrera/Portfolio/docs/markov-model.md

 My task was to recreate the same study done at [Google](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36737.pdf) (click for the whitepaper) for our system.
 In short, Google aggregated a lot of system log data, analyzed it, and pushed it through a Markov Model to predict data durability (how often data would be lost) and availability (how often data was accessible).

 The Markov Model's assumptions don't fit reality because a Markov Model assumes event independence, but we know that hardware fails are correlated; a machine that has failed before is more likely to fail again.
 I believe there is a relevant quote for every occasion including this one, courtesy of George Box: "All models are wrong, but some are useful."
-This model turned out to be very useful.
+Despite being wrong, this model turned out to be very useful.

 Creating this model proved to be challenging for various reasons: